wayfair-incubator/forker/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-24B8EE.svg)](CODE_OF_CONDUCT.md)
 [![Tests](https://github.com/lelia/forker/actions/workflows/test.yml/badge.svg)](https://github.com/lelia/forker/actions/workflows/test.yml)

-Github action to automate fork creation.
+GitHub action to automate fork creation.
 This action uses [octokit.js](https://github.com/octokit/octokit.js) and the [GitHub API](https://docs.github.com/en/rest) to automatically create a repository fork, either in your personal namespace or an organization you administer.

 Before forking a repository into an organization, `forker` will check membership and outside collaborator status for the user requesting the fork.
 When the `addUser` option is enabled, `forker` will automatically invite the specified `user` to become a member of the organization where the fork has been requested.

 For legal and compliance reasons, organizations or individuals can choose to provide an optional `licenseAllowlist` to compare against the [license of the repository](https://docs.github.com/en/rest/reference/licenses) being forked.
-If the license key returned by the Github API is not found within the provided allowlist, `forker` will exit without forking the repository.
+If the license key returned by the GitHub API is not found within the provided allowlist, `forker` will exit without forking the repository.

 ## Inputs

 ### `token` (string, required)

-The Github API [token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) you wish to use for automating fork creation.
-If you are using Github [encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#using-encrypted-secrets-in-a-workflow), you should reference the variable name you have defined for your secret.
+The GitHub API [token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) you wish to use for automating fork creation.
+If you are using GitHub [encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#using-encrypted-secrets-in-a-workflow), you should reference the variable name you have defined for your secret.

 > 💡 **Note:** Ensure the token you are using has sufficient permissions to create repositories in your intended destination (either an organization or individual user account).